datadesk/bing-geocodify/README.md

 ```

 # Options
+`defaultText` - Search prompt text you want the widget to show.
+Default is "Search an address".

+`filters` - A dictionary of filters, based on what's returned in the address property in the [Bing Location Query API](https://msdn.microsoft.com/en-us/library/ff701711.aspx).

 `key` - A Bing API key.

 `onClick` - Function to be executed when a returned point is selected.

-`filters` - A dictionary of filters, based on what's returned in the address property in the [Bing Location Query API](https://msdn.microsoft.com/en-us/library/ff701711.aspx).